 Receiving a Request to Place a Child on the Waiting List:

-1. The Home Child Care Manager or designate will receive parental requests to place children on a waiting list via telephone, parent application, email, or in person.
+The Home Child Care Manager or Designate will receive parental requests to place a child on the waiting list via. telephone, e-mail, in-person or a parent application form is received.

 Placing a Child on the Waiting List: